-You are given a Double Link List with one pointer of each node pointing to the next node just like in a single link list.
-The second pointer which is arbitary pointer which can point to any node in the list and not just the previous node.
+You are given a Link List consisting of two pointers in each node, with one pointer of each node pointing to the next node just like in a single link list and the second pointer which is arbitary pointer can point to any node in the list and not just the previous node.

 You have to complete the method which takes one argument: the head of the linked list.
 You should not read any input from stdin/console.